-With the tap of a finger, it is now faster than ever to share our lives, thoughts and feelings with the world.
-Whilst there are so many benefits to social media such as having the ability to keep in touch with family and friends we may not otherwise be able to and having a platform to express our views, there are also consequences of sharing our lives on social media that we must bear in mind.
+With the tap of a finger, it is now faster than ever to share our lives, thoughts, and feelings with the world.
+Whilst there are so many benefits to social media such as having the ability to keep in touch with family and friends we may not otherwise be able to.
+Though we have a platform to express our views, there are also consequences of sharing our lives on social media that we must bear in mind.

 If you find yourself in the midst of family law proceedings, your case may ultimately be damaged by your (historical and/or current) social media posts.
 As most would be aware, Kanye has recently posted a series of inflammatory tweets regarding his wife, Kim Kardashian, and ‘momager’, Kris Jenner.
 If it has not already, it may soon be impressed upon Kanye the importance of turning your mind to what you do in fact post on social media; as any post, comment, tag, tweet and the like may be used as evidence against you to demonstrate concerns for your mental health, to highlight your spending habits, extreme views or partying antics.